 According to the National Highway Traffic Safety Administration (NTHSA), there were 4,595 fatal crashes involving motorcycles across the United States in 2009.
-In those crashes, more than 84,000 were injured.

 The use of motorcycle helmets approved by the Department of Transportation (DOT) decreased to 54 percent in 2010 from 67 percent in 2009, according to a National Occupant Protection Use Survey conducted by the National Center for Statistics and Analysis of the National Highway Traffic Safety Administration (NHTSA).
 Helmets are estimated to be 37 percent effective in preventing fatal injuries to motorcycle riders and 41 percent for motorcycle passengers.
 The NHTSA estimates that helmets saved the lives of 1,483 motorcyclists in 2009.